Hallstatt – history-charged postcard idyll

 Stroll through Hallstatt and along the picturesque lakeside and see all the lovely highlights along the way.
 The ossuary at the church is an absolute curiosity.
 More than 600 skulls and the corresponding bones are stacked up at this charnel house.
 But that's not all: the skulls are also dated and painted.
 Legend has it that this method was used because there was not enough room at the Hallstatt cemetery.
 The latest findings refute this assertion because only individual families were exhumed instead of random graves.
 Normally the corps had been buried for 20 to 30 years before their bones were exhumed

 From Seehof on Lake Mondsee to Hallstatt

 The road runs along Lake Mondsee and south of Lake Attersee to Bad Ischl.
-From there keep driving southbound through Bad Goisern and finally along Lake Hallstattt.
-Up until 130 year ago Hallstatt was only accessible by boat.
-Today it's a 1-hour drive tops and definitely worth the trip.
-Send us your no obligation holiday enquiry for further holiday tips and the perfect holiday accommodation at Seehof Hotel Mondsee.
+From there keep driving southbound through Bad Goisern and finally along Lake Hallstatt.
+Up until 130 years ago, Hallstatt was only accessible by boat.
+Today it's a 1-hour drive top and definitely worth the trip.
+Send us your no-obligation holiday enquiry for further holiday tips and the perfect holiday accommodation at Seehof Hotel Mondsee.